University of Queensland Union: Student Collectives

+Representing minority, special interest and other community groups on campus, UQU’s collectives serve as advocacy and social organisations for students.
+The collectives are managed by student elected committees.

 Disability Collective

-The Disability Collective is concerned with the advocacy, support and social connectedness of students at UQ who experience disability, chronic illness, mental illness, neurodiversity and/or are deaf.
-The collective also exists to offer peer support for its members and to raise awareness of issues surrounding disability throughout the greater university body, and in the wider community.
+The Disability Collective is a peer support and advocacy group for students who identify as having a disability, chronic illness or mental health condition.
 The collective has rooms on campus as well as online communities which provide safe spaces for students to ask questions, connect with others, and access support and advocacy.
-The collective is committed to working with the university administration and teaching staff, and UQ’s Disability, Diversity and Inclusion Advisors (DDIA), to advocate for student rights, refer students to appropriate support services, and help students navigate life at university.
-All students who identify as someone who experience disability, chronic illness, mental illness, neurodiversity and/or are deaf can automatically become a member of the collective.
+The collective works with the university administration and teaching staff, and UQ’s Disability, Diversity and Inclusion Advisors (DDIA), to advocate for students, refer students to appropriate support services, and help students navigate life at university.
+All students who identify as someone who experience disability, chronic illness, mental illness, neurodiversity or deafness can automatically become a member of the collective.

 Environment Collective

-The Environment collective is for students, staff and the general public.
-It offers an inclusive platform to share ideas and contribute to UQU policy and is committed to encouraging sustainable practices on campus, promoting greater awareness of, and increasing students’ interaction with Queensland’s native flora and fauna.
+The Environment collective is a group of environmentalist students.
+It offers a platform to share ideas and contribute to UQU policy and encourage sustainable practices on campus, promoting greater awareness of, and increasing students’ interaction with Queensland’s native flora and fauna.
 The Environment Collective hosts a range of events throughout the year.
-Some of its previously most successful events have included the Waterfall Crawl, Earth Day Breakfast and No Meat Mondays.
 All UQ students are open to become automatic members of the collective.

 Goorie Berrimpa

-Goorie Berrimpa meaning “Meeting Place” in the local tribe, Turrbal language, is a UQU collective focused on the indigenous representation of students on-campus.
+Goorie Berrimpa meaning "Meeting Place" in the Turrbal language, is a UQU collective representing Aboriginal and Torres Strait Islander students at the University of Queensland.
 Goorie as the collective is commonly known by, aims to provide a sense of belonging for all Indigenous students studying at the University of Queensland and bring culture and education together.
 Goorie Berrimpa holds a number of events throughout the year including the annual NAIDOC Ball with guest speakers and performers; as well as NITESG (National Indigenous Tertiary Education Student Games) as well as beginning and ending Semester Socials.
 All UQ Students who identify as Indigenous or Torres Strait Islander have access to automatic membership to the collective.